openstack/oslo.log/doc/source/user/guidelines.rst

 - Should **not** be logged any higher than ``DEBUG``, since these are not operator-facing messages.

-- Should be logged no more than once per REST API usage / tenant, definitely not on *every* REST API call.
+- Should be logged no more than once per REST API usage / project, definitely not on *every* REST API call.

 **Rationale:** The users of the REST API don't have access to the